wulanasyifaa/CreditRisk/README.md

 # CreditRisk
-From : ID/X Partners Data Scientist Project Based Internship Program In this project, I developed a machine learning model to predict credit risk using a dataset that includes both approved and rejected loan applications.
+From : ID/X Partners Data Scientist Project Based Internship Program The goal: to predict credit risk and understand borrower behavior using real-world financial data.
+This project focuses on uncovering patterns in loan status, identifying high-risk borrowers, and preparing the data for predictive modeling.